One of the most visited, most celebrated and most profitable pubs in Yorkshire

-The Hotham Arms, Goole: One of the most visited, most celebrated and most profitable pubs in Yorkshire
+The Hotham Arms, Hotham: One of the most visited, most celebrated and most profitable pubs in Yorkshire

 It’s got everything going for it – it’s in a lovely, prosperous Wolds village, it’s got an enormous beer garden, it’s got a series of intriguing outbuildings that can be utilised in fresh and imaginative ways and the interior is perfect for every occasion.